 Barcelona, possibly the poster child of overtourism, is poised to buckle under the weight of the 30 million visitors it receives annually.
 Parc Güell, La Sagrada Familia, and the walking mall La Rambla have become nearly inaccessible to locals as throngs of tourists have taken over.

-Fortunately, one doesn’t even have to leave the Iberian peninsula to find another wildly Instagramable port town with a rich cultural scene.
-Portugal’s Porto has similar offerings as far as world-class dining, art exhibitions, and old-world attractions.
-Visitors here will find charming cobbled streets and ornate cathedrals, but a burgeoning new bar scene will be sure to thrill those looking for a little new-world excitement.
+Fortunately, one doesn’t have to leave the Iberian peninsula to find another wildly Instagramable port town with a rich cultural scene.
+Portugal’s Porto has similar offerings, including world-class dining, art exhibitions, and old-world attractions.
+Visitors here will find charming cobbled streets and ornate cathedrals, but a burgeoning new bar scene will surely thrill those looking for a little new-world excitement.

 Instead of Bali, try Ngwe Saung, Myanmar